Tres Marias raccoon: Conservation

 In 1996, the Tres Marias raccoon was classified as endangered by the IUCN since less than 250 mature individuals were living in the wild.
-The subspecies Procyon insularis vicinus endemic on María Magdalena is assumed to be extinct.
-Since only two mounted specimens exist in museums, it will probably never be known whether it is taxonomically distinct from the subspecies endemic on María Madre.
+The subspecies Procyon insularis vicinus, endemic to the island of María Magdalena, is assumed to be extinct.
+Because only two mounted specimens of this subspecies exist in museums, it will probably never be known whether it is taxonomically distinct from the subspecies endemic on María Madre.
 The Tres Marias raccoon is hunted by the islanders and no conservation efforts have been made to protect the species from extinction.
-Considering its small range, the Tres Marias raccoon was most likely never numerous, like the four other island raccoons (Cozumel raccoon, Bahamian raccoon, Guadeloupe raccoon and the extinct Barbados raccoon).
+Considering its small range, the Tres Marias raccoon was most likely never numerous, like the four other island raccoons (Cozumel raccoon, Bahamian raccoon, Guadeloupe raccoon, and the extinct Barbados raccoon).